Jimmy, the Boy Wonder: Plot

 Jimmy is a young boy who is tired of the drudgery of his daily routine.
 One morning, Jimmy shouts out, "I wish time would stop!"
-Somehow, his wish gets heard by the so-called "master clock", and everyone (except Jimmy) is frozen in their tracks.
-Observing this catastrophe is a magical astronomer, who sends his daughter Aurora to talk Jimmy into helping her undo the damage before the time freeze becomes permanent.
+At that very moment, the "master clock" that makes time run opens to power itself with the light of the sun, rendering it vulnerable to even a simple wish; it hears Jimmy's wish, and everyone (except Jimmy) is frozen in their tracks.
+Observing this catastrophe is a magical astronomer, who sends his daughter Aurora to talk Jimmy into helping her undo the damage, before the time freeze becomes permanent.
 As Jimmy and Aurora travel to a region called the World's End so that Jimmy can replace the magical Golden Globe in the master clock to set time running again, they are hounded by an evil wizard known as Mr. Fig, who seizes the chance to take over the world for himself.
 Jimmy and Aurora's travels take them through various places which include "slow motion playground", "night and day land", encounters with green-skinned Indians calling for rain, etc. all the while with Mr. Fig trying to stop them at nearly every turn on their mission.

 Production

 The film was shot entirely in Florida in and around Coral Gables.
 The Coral Castle was used as the backdrop for both the Astronomer's home as well as the coral maze of the World's End at the film's climax.
+Its working title was The Enchanted Globe.